pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

    .. py:attribute:: items

-      A list of :py:class:Item objects that make up the document.
+      A list of :py:class:`Item` objects that make up the document.

    .. py:attribute:: cursor